ga-curriculum/mvc-in-express/setup/README.md

 ## Cloning the starter code

 This lecture uses the [`MEN Stack CRUD App Fruits Solution`](https://git.generalassemb.ly/modular-curriculum-all-courses/men-stack-crud-app-fruits-solution) as starter code.
 This insures a uniform starting point for our file structure before we make any directory changes.
+If you have your own complete copy of this application, you can choose to use that instead.

 Navigate to the [MEN Stack CRUD App Fruits Solution](https://git.generalassemb.ly/modular-curriculum-all-courses/men-stack-crud-app-fruits-solution) and clone the repository to your machine: